Bishtashish/covid_model/README.md

 Finally with the help of visualization techniques, we shall provide our observations.

+We have chosen 5 sectors to analyse the impact of Covid-19.
+1. Education
+2. Employment
+3. Spending
+4. Health
+5. Transportation

 ## Known Issues (problems with predictors, reporting, bias, etc.) - this will develop over time

 1. The most important known issue is finding appropriate data as impact of COVID-19 has a vast scope.
 2. Lack of data standardization is also an issue.
 Huge amount of is available but it is not present in standard form.
 3. Bias in identification before proper testing

 ## Conclusion
-Many pandemics have occured in the past and can even occur in the future as well, so being prepared for such pandemics is always a good idea.
+Many pandemics have occurred in the past and can even occur in the future as well, so being prepared for such pandemics is always a good idea.
 We hope that the analysis done by us on the impact of COVID-19 will help people to be better prepared and equipped in case of employment, education or healthcare in future.